-- A. Lands contained within Derry Township that have not had release rates established under an approved Act 167 Stormwater Management Plan: - (1) Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 2-year, 10-year, 25-year, 50-year, and 100-year storms. - B. Lands contained within Derry Township that have had release rates established under an approved Act 167 Stormwater Management Plan: - (1) Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 50-year, and 100-year storms.
+- A. Required storage volume for Rate Controls is to be calculated separately from, and in addition to, volume required for Volume Controls.
+Volume required to meet the Rate Controls must be calculated separately and be modeled in the proposed BMP above the required storage volume for Volume Controls. - B. Lands contained within Derry Township that have not had release rates established under an approved Act 167 Stormwater Management Plan: - (1) Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 2-year, 10-year, 25-year, 50-year, and 100-year 24-hour storm events.
+If it is shown that the peak rates of discharge indicated by the post-development analysis are less than or equal to the peak rates of discharge indicated by the pre-development analysis for 1-, 2-, 5-, 10-, 25-, 50-, and 100-year, 24-hour storms, then the requirements of this section have been met.
+Otherwise, the applicant shall provide additional controls as necessary to satisfy the peak rate of discharge requirement. - C. Lands contained within Derry Township that have had release rates established under an approved Act 167 Stormwater Management Plan (See Appendix E): - (1) Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 50-year, and 100-year storms. - (2) For the 2-year, 10-year, and 25-year storms, the post-development peak discharge rates shall be in accordance with the approved release rate map for the individual watershed.